Can GW231123 have a stellar origin?: Simulation suite

-is defined as the rotation rate at which the outward centrifugal acceleration at the stellar equator exactly balances the inward effective gravitational acceleration, where $M$ is the gravitational mass, $R_{\rm eq}$ the equatorial radius, and $\Gamma \equiv L/L_{\rm Edd} = L\kappa /{4\pi G M c}$ is the local Eddington factor which accounts for radiation pressure.~Additionally, we explore the variation of the rate of the {temperature-dependent} $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction over $\pm3\sigma$ {from its median rate $R_{\rm med}(T)$.~Here, $\sigma$ parametrizes the variation as $R_\sigma(T)=R_{\rm med}(T)\exp[\sigma\mu(T)]$ with $\mu(T)$ the uncertainty at each temperature point, which is assumed to follow a log-normal distribution~\cite{deBoer:2017ldl,Farmer:2020xne,Mehta:2021fgz}.}
+is defined as the rotation rate at which the outward centrifugal acceleration at the stellar equator exactly balances the inward effective gravitational acceleration, where $M$ is the gravitational mass, $R_{\rm eq}$ the equatorial radius, and $\Gamma \equiv L/L_{\rm Edd} = L\kappa /{4\pi G M c}$ is the local Eddington factor which accounts for radiation pressure.~Additionally, we explore the variation of the rate of the {temperature-dependent} $^{12}\mathrm{C}(\alpha,\gamma)^{16}\mathrm{O}$ reaction over $\pm3\sigma$ {from its median rate $R_{\rm med}(T)$.~Here, $\sigma$ parametrizes the variation as $R_\sigma(T)=R_{\rm med}(T)\exp[\sigma\mu(T)]$ with $\mu(T)$ the uncertainty at each temperature point, which is assumed to follow a log-normal distribution~\citep{deBoer:2017ldl,Farmer:2020xne,Mehta:2021fgz}.}

-Our simulations were performed using the stellar structure code MESA, version 15140~\cite{Paxton:2010ji,Paxton:2013pj,Paxton:2015jva,Paxton:2017eie,Paxton:2019lxx,MESA:2022zpy}.~While MESA is a one-dimensional code --- meaning that it assumes spherical symmetry --- it is capable of simulating rotating objects via the shellular approximation, where the radial coordinate $r$ is replaced with the volume-equivalent radius of an isobar.~A comprehensive description of rotation in MESA is provided in Ref.~\cite{Paxton:2019lxx}.~The technical details of our simulations are given in the End Matter, and our code will be made public upon publication of this work.~We do not include the Spruit-Tayler (ST) dynamo~\cite{Spruit:2001tz}, which allows for efficient differential rotation and retention of angular momentum throughout the evolution.~The ST dynamo is commonly invoked in stellar models to enforce near-rigid rotation by coupling angular momentum between stellar layers~\cite{Fuller:2019sxi,Fuller:2022ysb}.~However, its physical validity remains debated, with some studies raising doubts about both the efficiency and even the onset of the magnetic instabilities required to close the dynamo loop under realistic stellar conditions (e.g.,~\cite{Denissenkov:2006tk,Zahn:2007uk}).~The high spins inferred for both components of GW231123 are difficult to reconcile with models that include the ST dynamo, which predict nearly non-rotating BHs~\cite{Marchant:2020haw};~this suggests that angular momentum transport in massive stars may be much less efficient than the ST prescription assumes.
+Our simulations were performed using the stellar structure code MESA, version 15140~\citep{Paxton:2010ji,Paxton:2013pj,Paxton:2015jva,Paxton:2017eie,Paxton:2019lxx,MESA:2022zpy}.~While MESA is a one-dimensional code --- meaning that it assumes spherical symmetry --- it is capable of simulating rotating objects via the shellular approximation, where the radial coordinate $r$ is replaced with the volume-equivalent radius of an isobar.~A comprehensive description of rotation in MESA is provided in \citet{Paxton:2019lxx}.~Our code can be found in the paper's reproduction package \citep{sakstein_2025_16898502} at the following URL:~\href{https://zenodo.org/records/16898502}{https://zenodo.org/records/16898502}.